ESPN to Debut Fantasy Football Weekday Show With Matthew Berry (EXCLUSIVE)

 Sports programmer will reprise live, 28-hour fantasy football marathon in August

-ESPN is upping the ante on fantasy sports — which has been a massive traffic driver online — with a new half-hour fantasy football show hosted by Mathew Berry, set to launch on TV and online ahead of the next NFL season.
+ESPN is upping the ante on fantasy sports — which has been a massive traffic driver online — with a new half-hour fantasy football show hosted by Matthew Berry, set to launch on TV and online ahead of the next NFL season.

 “The Fantasy Show,” to run Monday through Friday, will feature Berry, a noted fantasy-sports expert who’s worked at ESPN for more than 10 years, analyzing the day’s news and developments.
 That will launch Aug.
 1 initially on the ESPN App and WatchESPN digital video platforms, leading up to a reprise of the 28-hour “ESPN Fantasy Football Marathon” Aug.
 14-15 across multiple programs on ESPN networks.
 Following the marathon programming block, “The Fantasy Show” will make its TV premiere on ESPN2 and will run through the rest of the NFL’s 2017-18 season.

-That’s in addition to the flood of fantasy football content that Berry and the rest of ESPN’s crew have previously pumped out, including articles and columns, a daily hourlong podcast, and a Sunday morning digital show during NFL season.
+That’s in addition to the flood of fantasy football content that Berry and the rest of ESPN’s crew will continue to pump out, including articles and columns, a daily hourlong podcast, and a Sunday morning show during NFL season on ESPN2.

 “For so long, fantasy sports has been a great digital property for us,” said Norby Williamson, ESPN’s exec VP of production.
 “For the first time, we’re taking a franchise and really, truly making it integrated across platforms, clearly with the focus on the marathon.”